zzonyo/trust-docs-test/source/index.html.md

 }
 ```

-And you will receive a message to confirm the unsubscribe
+And you will receive a message to confirm the action.

 ### Pull Data